-Our 5.5 hectare monopole Hermannsberg site stretches from the gateway to Gut Hermannsberg up to the estate house creating a scene reminiscent of a Bordeaux chateau with its vineyards.
-Except, that is, for the fact that here the vineyards are steeply sloping!
+Our 5.5 hectare monopole Hermannsberg site stretches from the gateway to Gut Hermannsberg right up to the estate house creating a scene reminiscent of a Bordeaux château with its vineyards.
+Except for the fact that here the vineyards are steeply sloping, rather than flat!

-Next to the sought-after Hermannsberg GG we also produce a village wine called Vom Schiefer.
-It comes mostly from younger Riesling vines in this great vineyard and is released about half a year after the harvest.
+Next to the sought-after Hermannsberg GG, we also produce a village wine called Vom Schiefer.
+It comes from younger Riesling vines in this great vineyard and is released about half a year after the harvest.
 For the GG you need to wait two years from the date of picking, but then this long-distance runner is only at the beginning of its marathon.
-How briskly it crosses the finishing line years or decades later when it lands in your glass!
+How briskly it crosses the finishing line many years later when it lands in your glass!